Cladnic/json2html/README.md

 This will generate a .html-file in the repo directory

 (4) Check so that the generated .html-file is the way you want it.
 Then you can move it and use it however you'd like

+^
+This is what I want it to work like, but right now you have to edit the handlebars template file to match the columns of the table with the json-file keys.